 Some of that information might have been helpful to the family of Ms. Dies who, by then, had served notice through their lawyer of their intent to file a civil suit against Mrs. Capps and the government for wrongful death.

-In the course of my research and as each installment of the series was published I made repeated efforts to get Mrs. Capps or her press aide Chris Meagher to comment on my findings, but the only statement they made (to FoxNews.com and The Santa Barbara Independent) was that the series was “full of inaccuracies.”
+In the course of my research and as each installment of the series was published I made repeated efforts to get Mrs. Capps or her press aide Chris Meagher to comment on my findings, but the only statement they made to The Santa Barbara Independent and FoxNews.com was that the series was “full of inaccuracies.”

-On May 1st, Matt Dies, the father of the victim, got more than 1,000 signatures on a petition asking Mrs. Capps to “tell the truth” about the allegations raised in “Death On The American Riviera.”
+On May 1st, Matt Dies, the father of the victim, got more than 1,000 signatures on a petition asking Mrs. Capps, then in her 8th term, to “tell the truth” about the allegations raised in “Death On The American Riviera.”
 The petition also asked Mrs. Dudley to “call for the appointment of a special prosecutor by the U.S. Department of Justice to investigate.”

 THE FEDS OPEN A PROBE